pure-data/externals-howto/README.rst

     void class_addfloat(t_class *c, t_method fn);

-Adds a method ``fn`` for “float”-messages to the class ``c``.
+Adds a method ``fn`` for “float” messages to the class ``c``.

-The arguments of the “float”-method is a pointer to the class-data space and a floating point-argument:
+The arguments of the “float” method is a pointer to the class data space and a floating point argument:

 ``void my_float_method(t_mydata *x, t_floatarg f);``